olesk75/SparkLED/README.md

 Both deviceid and access token can be found at [spark.io](spark.io) once you have registered the core.
 If you're using the emulator, just put some dummy values here, like the ones in this example.

-**And finally note**: The Python is all written in Python 3.4.
-Pthon 2.x will not work without a rewrite
+**And finally note**: The python is all written in Python 3.4.
+Pthon 2.x will not work without a rewrite.

 **Copyright (c) Ole Jakob Skjelten, 2015**